Bristol Harbour Railway: Industrial line

 The Harbour Railway was a joint venture by the GWR and sister company the Bristol and Exeter Railway.
 The first part of the network opened in 1872 between Temple Meads and the Floating Harbour.
 The route required a tunnel under St Mary Redcliffe church and a steam-powered bascule bridge across the entrance locks at Bathurst Basin.
 In 1876 the line was extended by 1/2 mi to Wapping Wharf.

-In 1897 a Private Act of Parliament gave the GWR the authorisation to make a westwards connection between the Harbour Railway and the Portishead Railway.
+The Bristol Dock Act 1897 (60 & 61 Vict. c. ciii) gave the GWR the authorisation to make a westwards connection between the Harbour Railway and the Portishead Railway.
 This created the West Loop at Ashton Gate which permitted southerly travel towards Taunton and Exeter St Davids.
 The connection also permitted the double the rail capacity to the Great Western Main Line.

 In 1906 another authorised extension created new branches from the south via the Ashton Swing Bridge to Canons Marsh on the north side of the Floating Harbour and to Wapping via a line alongside the New Cut.

 In 1964, the Harbour railway connection to Temple Meads was closed and the track lifted.
-The steam engine from the link's bascule bridge is now preserved at Bristol Museum.
+The steam engine from the link's bascule bridge is now preserved at Bristol Museum & Art Gallery.
 The following year, the Canons Marsh line closed.
 The branch from the Portishead line and Wapping marshalling yard to the Western Fuel Company continued remained open for commercial coal traffic for another 20 years.
 It was officially closed in 1987.